 There are, however, several caveats to getting your lemon law refund.

 First, you will not get all your payments back.
 The refund is subject to the lemon law mileage offset formula provided by the Song Beverly act itself.
 To make your job easier we have included the text of the mileage offset formula and lemon law buyback calculation examples to our blog.

 Secondly, not all defects will qualify.
 No manufacturer will buyback your vehicle for a crackling speaker no matter how many times the dealership failed to fix it.
 Our guide to lemon law (link above) does a good job in describing which kind of defects will qualify and which are unlikely to qualify.

 Lastly, you will not get reimbursed for aftermarket parts and accessories installed on your car, nor will you get reimbursed for your insurance payments.
 Our FAQ section gives more answers on these: Look for “what will I get if my vehicle is repurchased” and “what will I not get if my vehicle is repurchased.”

 Now, the positive side.
 The Song-Beverly Consumer Warranty Act helps you to hire an attorney for free.
-You will not need to pay a dime to our lemon law attorney if your vehicle is repurchased by the manufacturer.
+You will not need to pay a dime to your California lemon law attorney if your vehicle is repurchased by the manufacturer.
 This is because the Song Beverly Consumer Warranty Act has a cost shifting provision.
 This is a specific language that obligates the manufacturer to pay for the costs of the consumer, including the consumer’s attorney’s fees.
 Visit our main page about lemon law to learn more and to read some quick facts summarizing California lemon law.